Something I get asked often in my photography classes, and by email from readers of this site is – “What camera lens should I buy next?”

 #2 Get a specialty lens based on what you like to shoot

-- This allows them to throw the background out of focus and flatter their subjects.
-For more on this read: How to choose the right lens
+This allows them to throw the background out of focus and flatter their subjects.

-- Macro photographers – use a lens that is designed to focus closer
+Macro photographers use a camera lens that is designed to focus closer.

 Here are some specialty lenses for those subjects to get you started:

 - 85mm lenses – I have the Canon 85mm f/1.8 in my bag.
 Sure you could also splurge on the f/1.2 but at almost 4x the price, I’m happy with this one.

 - 70-200mm zoom lenses – I have the Canon 70-200 f/4 IS in my bag and it comes with me when I travel.